decentralized-identity/interoperability/agenda.md

 #### Pre-Mapping (15min) - live screenshare from the [notion.so for the group](https://www.notion.so/dif/Interoperability-WG-a42995c37e2a4511a10aea96cdbccc38)

 <details>
+<summary>Minutes:</summary>

-<summary>Generative exercise: Categories to spitball and axes of comparison/divergence:</summary>
+Generative exercise: Categories to spitball and axes of comparison/divergence:
 * DID & DID Formats
 * DID Resolution & Negotiation
 * Configuration/.Well-known